-The Best-Ever Baked Beans with Smoked Sausage is hearty enough to be a full meal, or it can be served as a hearty side dish.
+The Best Ever Baked Beans with Smoked Sausage is hearty enough to be a full meal or it can be served as a side dish.

-Everyone simply loved baked beans, how can you upgrade baked beans?
+Everyone simply loves baked beans.
+How can you upgrade baked beans?
 You can add two different types of sausage to the beans to give them more flavor, and you can turn these into a delicious meal.

 What Types of Beans to Use

 You can use whatever beans you have on hand.
 I love to add a variety of beans to this recipe because by layering flavors on top of each other, you get a wonderfully rich dish.
 For this recipe, I use red beans, pinto beans, and I also use canned baked beans as well.
 You could easily add canned white beans, black beans, or even Ranch style beans.

 What makes this side dish taste like baked beans